Draft Council of Europe convention on the protection of the environment through criminal law

 of Europe legal instruments.

-4. The Assembly recalls that its Recommendation 2213 (2021) “Addressing
+4. The Assembly recalls that, in its

 issues of criminal and civil liability in the context of climate

-the notion of ‘ecocide’, its introduction into domestic legislation
+on the notion of ‘ecocide’, its introduction into domestic legislation

 and its possible universal recognition” and to draft a new legal

-The Assembly reiterated this call through its Recommendation 2246
+The Assembly reiterated this call through its

-2272 (2024) “Mainstreaming the human right to a safe, clean, healthy
+the human right to a safe, clean, healthy and sustainable environment

-on the need to establish an effective monitoring mechanism for the
+an effective monitoring mechanism for the new convention.

-5. The Assembly notes that the draft Convention aims to effectively
+5. The Assembly notes that the draft convention aims to effectively

 prevent and combat environmental crime, promote national and international

-through a broad range of punishable offences, awareness-raising
+on prevention through a broad range of punishable offences, awareness-raising

 measures among the general public and co-operation with civil society and